 Full measure rest

-Note: To create a full measure rest for measures with custom durations select a measure and press Ctrl+Shift+Del.
+To create a full measure rest in a particular voice

 Break multimeasure rest